brevzin/cpp_proposals/1185-7_spaceship/spaceship-no-eq.md

 # Motivation

 [P0515](https://wg21.link/p0515r3) introduced `operator<=>` as a way of generating all six comparison operators from a single function, as well as the ability to default this so as to avoid writing any code at all.
 See David Stone's [I did not order this!][Stone.Order] for a very clear, very thorough description of the problem: it does not seem to be possible to implement `<=>` optimally for "wrapper" types.
-What follows is a super brief rundown.
+What follows is a super brief run-down.

 Consider a type like: